History of Art and Heritage Management

 Links with museums, galleries and the creative industries

-The Department of History of Art and Heritage Studies is committed to developing links with museums, galleries and the creative industries in specialist areas such as arts journalism and publishing to help its students make future career choices.
+The Department of History of Art and Heritage Management is committed to developing links with museums, galleries and the creative industries in specialist areas such as arts journalism and publishing to help its students make future career choices.

 A pathway to a career in the art world

 The University of Buckingham has an excellent record of graduate employability and one of the highest in the country.